fachacoso/tictactoe/README.md

 - AI
   - Allow Player X to be an AI (functionality added already)
   - AI vs AI
-  - Add a medium difficulty
-  - Player is allowed to move for the AI while AI is still calculating move

 ## Credit
 ### Basic Functionality - [InfoGamer](https://www.youtube.com/channel/UCyoayn_uVt2I55ZCUuBVRcQ)